Portadown: Climate

 The climate of Portadown is like that of much of the rest of the UK and Ireland, being a temperate oceanic climate.
-It has mild temperatures throughout the year, with summer temperatures not reaching levels to be deemed very hot and winter not very cold.
-Summer temperatures can reach more than 20 °C though it is rare for them to go higher than 30 °C. The consistently humid climate that prevails over Ireland can make these temperatures feel uncomfortable when they stray into the high 20s °C (80–85 °F), more so than similar temperatures in hotter climates in the rest of Europe.
+It has mild temperatures throughout the year. historically summer temperatures have not reached levels to be deemed very hot and winter not very cold, but climate change has resulted in more extreme temperatures in the 21st century.

+Summer temperatures can reach more than 20 °C though it is rare for them to go higher than 30 °C. The consistently humid climate that prevails over Ireland can make these temperatures feel uncomfortable when they stray into the high 20s °C (80–85 °F), more so than similar temperatures in hotter but drier climates in the rest of Europe.
 It also receives a steady amount of rainfall throughout the year.

 Demography

 For census purposes, Portadown is not treated as a separate entity by the Northern Ireland Statistics and Research Agency (NISRA).
 Instead, it is combined with Craigavon, Lurgan and Bleary to form the "Craigavon Urban Area".
 However, a fairly accurate population count can be arrived at by combining the data of the electoral wards that make up Portadown.
 These wards are Annagh, Ballybay, Ballyoran, Brownstown, Corcrain, Edenderry, Killycomain and Tavanagh.

-On the day of the last census (27 March 2011) the combined population of these wards was 22,899.
+On the day of the last census (21 March 2021), the combined population of these wards was 32,926.